akankshanb/Bot-Engine/PROCESS.md

 ### Practices

-#### Core practice: Scrumban methodology
+#### Scrumban methodology
 For our software process, we followed a "scrumban" methodology, that is a blend of kanban and scrum practices.
 We did this by holding biweekly scrum meetings and maintaining a Kanban board for our tasks.
 ![Kanban board](https://media.github.ncsu.edu/user/10383/files/490ceb00-023f-11ea-862f-0e6fd21d335c)

+#### Core practice: Pair Programming
+We conducted pair programming sessions to complete our taskss.
+The driver in this case was the assignee and another navigator who would watch over the driver's implementations.
+These roles were rotated for each task

+#### Corollary practice: Shared Code
+We made our code available to the entire team by creating branches for each task.
+With this other team members were able to verify and improve upon any part of the system they felt necessary

 #### Corollary practice: Code Reviews (Pull Requests)
 Another practice we followed were code reviews.
 Each of us created a seperate branch for our tasks, and once those tasks were complete, we created a PR and assigned it to one of our team members for review.
 Once the reviewer reviews the code, they will merge the code into the master branch.
 ![Pull Requests](https://media.github.ncsu.edu/user/10383/files/1bc03d00-023f-11ea-9b2f-48770d2a05dc)

-#### Corollary practice: Poker sizing
-Another practice we followed for each iteration is poker sizing of tasks.
-We used chits to maintain anonimity.

 ### Consistency